Forgotten Boeing SST a powerful symbol of road not taken

 With all those issues, does Harvey Hawks still wish that, somehow, the SST had actually flown?

 “Oh yeah.
 I think it would’ve been a great airplane, but at the same time I don’t think it ever would’ve been profitable,” Hawks said.
 “But I think that the engine technology we have today would probably make it profitable because engine technology over the past 50 years has changed a lot.”

 Back at the Boeing Archives, Mike Lombardi says that the SST mockup wasn’t the only symbol of the long-ago program that caught the public eye and fueled the imagination of impressionable young children.

-“Up until about 15 years ago, before they painted the building, you could still, on a sunny day, still kinda see the outline,” he said.
+“Up until about 15 years ago, before they painted the building, you could still, on a sunny day, still kind of see the outline,” he said.

 You can visit the SST mockup at the Museum of Flight Restoration Center at Paine Field.
-It’s open Wednesday through Sunday, 9 a.m. to 4 p.m., with a modest admission charge.
+It’s open Thursday through Monday, 10 a.m. to 5 p.m.

 You can hear Feliks every Wednesday and Friday morning on Seattle’s Morning News, read more from him here, and subscribe to The Resident Historian Podcast here.
 If you have a story idea, please email Feliks here.